redis/redis-doc/commands/command.md

 As of Redis 7.0, clients can use the [key specifications](#key-specifications) to identify the positions of key names.
 The only commands that require using `COMMAND GETKEYS` are `SORT` and `MIGRATE` for clients that parse keys' specifications.

-For more information please refer to the [key specifications page][tr].
+For more information, please refer to the [key specifications page][tr].

 ## First key